getlunchtray/usda_api/README.md

 ### Import CND

 A SQL version of the CND is located in vendor/releases.
-A class is available to import all of the data into their respective tables.
+A task is available to import all of the data into their respective tables.

-`ImportRelease.perform`
+`rake import_release:start`

 *Note: the CND does include alcoholic beverages.
 By default, the import class will destroy those items.
 An option will eventually be available to toggle that functionality*